Being an environmental representative in middle school or high school: what can you do?

 Evelyne Bois, University of Orléans; Aurélie Zwang, University of Montpellier and Mandarine Hugon, University of Orléans

-Our analysis of institutional frameworks, supplemented by an examination of students’ statements, reveals a tension between official directives and on-the-ground realities.
-Taking into account the perspectives of students—who are in the process of shaping their identities in a world undergoing transformation—highlights the gap between the urgency of the situation, now widely recognized by young people, and the modest progress being made in schools.
+Our analysis of institutional frameworks, supplemented by an examination of students’ statements, reveals a tension between official directives and the realities on the ground.
+Taking into account the perspectives of students—who are in the process of shaping their identities in a world undergoing rapid change—highlights the gap between the urgency of the situation, which is now widely recognized by young people, and the modest progress made in schools.

 Eco-delegates: Strong Support from the Institution